 Prof. dr. S. (Stef) van Weeghel is currently the interim director of the ACTL.

 The ACTL is one of the founders of the Group for Research on European and International Taxation (GREIT), a collaboration between the ACTL and researchers from various universities in the EU.
 The core universities of the GREIT are: Lisbon University (Portugal), Lund University (Sweden), Vienna University of Economics and Business (Austria), the University of Amsterdam (the Netherlands) and the University of Salerno (Italy).
 Other universities which participate in the GREIT are: European University Institute (Italy); Johannes Kepler University of Linz (Austria), the IE Law School and the IE Center for European Studies, Madrid (Spain) and Münster University (Germany).

-Outside the EU, the ACTL co-operates with universities and tax institutes from various parts of the world, such as the New York University (USA), FGV Rio (Brazil), the Financial University of Moscow (Russia), the Malaysian Tax Academy (Malaysia), Universidad del Rosario (Colombia) and the Central University of Finance and Economics (China).
+Outside the EU, the ACTL co-operates with universities and tax institutes from various parts of the world, such as the New York University (USA), FGV Rio (Brazil), the Malaysian Tax Academy (Malaysia), Universidad del Rosario (Colombia) and the Central University of Finance and Economics (China).